Bruzzknock/ClearSure/README.md

    operational view of the "brain".
 Logical rules are explicit `:Rule` nodes connected to statements via `:HAS_CONDITION` and `:HAS_CONCLUSION` edges.

+3. **Topic layer** – After processing all statements, related sentences are summarised into short topics (`t#`).
+Statement nodes link to these topics via `BELONGS_TO_TOPIC`, providing a lightweight navigation hierarchy.

 This design keeps logical operators out of entity space while making it easy to traverse from conditions to conclusions.